upinderKaur22/upinderkaur22.github.io/_pages/about.md

 news: true
 social: true
 ---
-I am Danilo Kusanovic, a PhD candidate in the Mechanical and Civil Engineering ([MCE](http://www.mce.caltech.edu/){:target="\_blank"}) department at Caltech.
-I received my Bachelor's and Master's degree in [Civil Engineering](http://postgrado.usm.cl/en/programas/programas-de-magister/magister-en-ciencias-de-la-ingenieria-civil/){:target="\_blank"} at  Universidad Técnica Federico Santa María in Chile, as well as a second master in Analysis and Design of Earthquakes Resistant Structures ([ADERS](http://www.postgrad.structural.civil.ntua.gr/pclab_eng/index_eng.htm){:target="\_blank"}) at the National Technical University of Athens (NTUA) in Greece.
-During my undergraduate and postgraduate thesis I worked in the area of reliability-based optimization for structural systems.
+I am a very enthusiastic, responsible, and dedicated person who enjoys doing reasearc.
+It is my desire to be exposed to how computer science and mathematical modeling can be combined for solving complex engineering problems.
+As a result of this desire I am a PhD candidate in the Mechanical and Civil Engineering ([MCE](http://www.mce.caltech.edu/){:target="\_blank"}) department at Caltech.
 Currently I am working as a graduate student under the supervision of Domniki Asimaki.
 My research focuses on Parameter Identification for Reduced Order Models of Soil-Structure Interaction Based on Ensamble Kalman Inversion.

+Before coming to Caltech, I received my Bachelor's and Master's degree in [Civil Engineering](http://postgrado.usm.cl/en/programas/programas-de-magister/magister-en-ciencias-de-la-ingenieria-civil/){:target="\_blank"} at  Universidad Técnica Federico Santa María in Chile, as well as a second master in Analysis and Design of Earthquakes Resistant Structures ([ADERS](http://www.postgrad.structural.civil.ntua.gr/pclab_eng/index_eng.htm){:target="\_blank"}) at the National Technical University of Athens (NTUA) in Greece.
+During my undergraduate and postgraduate thesis I worked in the area of reliability-based optimization for structural systems.

 <!--
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.